LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Both the method and embedding are A- and L-stable.

 .. figure:: /figs/arkode/stab_region_33.png
-   :scale: 50 %
+   :width: 66 %
    :align: center

-   Linear stability region for the ESDIRK547L2SA2-7-4-5 method method.
-The method's region is outlined in blue; the embedding's region is in red.
+   Linear stability region for the ESDIRK547L2SA2-7-4-5 method.
+The method's region is outlined in red; the embedding's region is in blue dashed.